dimagi/dimagi_lake/README.md

     ```

 ### Setup Hive Metastore
 Metastore is used to store the metatables for the data you are writing to the datalake using Spark.
-By default it stores the meta info into the local dist and in the directory from where you are running the spark application.
+Hive metastore also speed ups the queries it stores all the meta information about the data like Columns, Partitions etc. By default spark stores the meta info into the local disk and in the directory from where you are running the spark application.
 But it has two problems:
-1. It would be difficult to share the metainformation between spark applications.
+1. It would be difficult to share the meta information between spark applications.
 Eg: If Aggregation wants to access the tables created by Datalake ingestion.
+It can directly access from storage but not through Metastore.
-2. Storing the data directory into local disk might not be safe and we would have to separately manage its appropriate availability and security.
+2. Storing the data directly into local disk might not be safe and we would have to separately manage its appropriate availability and security.

 So, we will setup a central hive metastore using postgres and tell Spark to use that as a metastore.

 1. Install Postgres.
-You can also use HQ postgres if you have that setup.
+You can also use HQ postgres for your local setup.
 2. Create a Database named `metastore_db`
 3. Download following Migration files:
     ```